JustArion/MuMu_RichPresence/.github/permissions.md

         - Walks to the root directory from `MuMuNxDevice.exe` (MuMuPlayerGlobal-12.0)
           - Searches for any files in the root directory and subdirectories for `adb.exe`
           - Searches for the `vms` directory in the root directory, then searches in subdirectories for `vm_config.json`
+        - Reads the previously created JSON File from the `cache` directory
+          - `detectable.json`
+        - Reads the previously created XML File from the `cache` directory
+          - `AndroidManifest.xml`
+          - Only reads the application label resource index
+        - Reads the previously created ARSC File from the `cache` directory
+          - `resources.arsc`
+          - Only reads the application label
+    - `Delete Access`
+      - Moves a single JSON File from the `cache` directory
+        - `detectable.temp.json` -> `detectable.json`
+      - Deletes a single XML File from the `cache` directory
+        - `AndroidManifest.xml`
+      - Deletes a single ARSC File from the `cache` directory
+        - `resources.arsc`
 - `Network`
     - `Download Access`
         - _Can_ download updates from `https://github.com/JustArion/MuMu_RichPresence`